Set app pricing and availability

-These dates only apply for customers on Windows 10.
-If your trial applies to customers on earlier OS versions, the trial will be offered for as long as your product is available.
+These dates only apply for customers on Windows 10 (including Xbox).
+If your app is available to customers on earlier OS versions, the trial will be offered to those customers for as long as your product is available.

-To set dates for when your trial should be offered, change the Starts on and/or Ends on dropdown to at, then choose the date and time.
+To set dates for when your trial should be offered to customers on Windows 10, change the Starts on and/or Ends on dropdown to at, then choose the date and time.
 If you do so, you can either choose UTC so that the time you select will be Universal Coordinated Time (UTC) time, or choose Local so that these times will be used in each time zone associated with a market.
 (Note that for markets that include more than one time zone, only one time zone in that market will be used.
 For the United States, the Eastern time zone is used.)

 Unlike the Schedule section, the dates you select for your Free trial cannot be customized for specific markets.

 If you want to offer your app at a reduced price for a limited period of time, you can create and schedule a sale.

 For more info, see Put apps and add-ons on sale.

 By default, your app may be offered to organizations to purchase in volume.
 You can indicate whether and how your app can be offered in this section.

 By default, your submission will begin the publishing process as soon as it passes certification, unless you have configured dates in the Schedule section described above.

 To control when your app should be published to the Store, use the Schedule section.
 For most submissions, you should use that section to schedule your app’s release, and leave the Publish date section set to the default option, Publish this submission as soon as it passes certification.
 This will not cause the submission to be published earlier than the date(s) that you set in the Schedule section.
 The dates you selected in the Schedule section will determine when your app becomes available to customers in the Store.